 SOF maintained the lead in attacking AMZ and his network, but finding AMZ proved difficult as did penetrating the AQIZ network.
 Relying on a tight-knit network, AMZ and his associates could move about more easily than had Saddam before his capture.
-This ease of mobility made it very difficult initially to eradimore terrorists in the weeks that followed.
+This ease of mobility made it very difficult initially to eradicate AQIZ and the terrorist networks associated with it.